Tejas163/Data-Science/README.md

 # Data-Science
-Data science project
+Data science project repo
-This is a hobby project to upgradew myself on data science concepts This project is of blood transfusion classification problem using TPOT and sklearn
+1 This project is of blood transfusion classification problem using TPOT and sklearn 2 Classification project on people undergoing cryotherapy.

 Forward->using auto_ml and auto_sklearn

+Prerequisites
+TPOT
+Sklearn
+Numpy
+Anaconda
+Spyder or PyCharm or any of python IDE's
+Python